 Adopted new conventions for meetings so we’re more productive when we’re together.

-In an effort to cut down on the total time that our team is in meetings, we’ve introduced a handful of new conventions.
-We’ve set the expectation of running efficient meetings – inviting only the essential people and scheduling the meeting duration to run only how long you really need to accomplish the objectives.
+To cut down on the total time that our team is in meetings, we’ve introduced a handful of new conventions.
+We’ve set the expectation of running efficient meetings — inviting only the essential people at a reasonable duration.
 You’d be amazed at how many hour-long meetings can be replaced with a 30- or even 15-minute meeting.

 We set a new convention that meetings must have an agenda, which can be shared with participants ahead of time (ideal for internal meetings) or presented briefly at the start of the meeting.
 For standing meetings, we created a dedicated project template to elicit agenda items from stakeholders, build the meeting agenda, and store past meeting agendas for future reference.
 We’ve asked team members to arrive prepared with any documents or slide decks open when the meeting starts.

-Finally, we’ve reduced friction and communications around scheduling meetings by allowing them to be booked directly based on availability in Google Calendar.
+Finally, we’ve reduced friction and communications around scheduling meetings by making bookings directly based on availability in Google Calendar.

 Where Are We Headed?